-Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out vs. Vikings
+Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out against Vikings

 Adams (groin), Hill (back), Hyde (shoulder) and Brooks (knee) were all injury inactives leaving Fuller as the only healthy scratch.

-Adams was declared out on Friday, and on Sunday the team officially declared Hill out a few hours before the game.
+Adams was declared out Friday, and Sunday the team officially declared Hill out a few hours before the game.

-Carroll on Friday indicated Hill may have a long-term issue with his back seeming to hint at a possible Injured Reserve stint.
+Carroll on Friday indicated Hill may have a long-term issue with his back, seeming to hint at a possible injured reserve stint.

 The Seahawks on Saturday elevated Damarious Randall from the practice squad to add depth at safety with Adams and Hill out.

-Ryan Neal again started at strong safety with Adams and Hill out and played the entire first half.
+Ryan Neal again started at strong safety and played the entire first half.

-Hyde has been dealing with a sore shoulder for two weeks and has worn a red non-contact jersey in practice the last two weeks.
-Carroll indicated on Friday he would not play with the bye week coming up next week allowing for more time for injured players to get healthy.
+Hyde has been dealing with a sore shoulder for two weeks and has worn a red non-contact jersey in practice.
+Carroll indicated Hyde would not play with the bye week coming up next week allowing for more time for injured players to get healthy.

 The Seahawks had Travis Homer and rookie DeeJay Dallas active as running backs to work behind starter Chris Carson with Hyde out.

-Carson got most of the work in the first half but Homer saw some time in the third-down offense, including a five-yard carry to end the first series.
+Carson got most of the work in the first half but Homer saw some time in the third-down offense, including a 5-yard carry to end the first series.

 And with Brooks out, Cody Barton again got the start at weakside linebacker in the base defense with K.J.
-Wright moving to weakside linebacker in the base.
+Wright moving to strongside linebacker.
 However, in the nickel Wright typically moved to weakside with Barton coming off the field.

 Jen Mueller fills in for Monson